 Recent events in the US have brought renewed focus to the very serious, pervasive, and persistent problem of systemic racism in our nation.
 As members of The Physics Department at Montana State University, we unequivocally condemn racism and stand together with our Black, Indigenous and People of Color (BIPOC) colleagues, students and their families.

 The physics community in the United States, including our department, does not reflect the diversity of our country, nor of our state.
 We believe that this lack of diversity is not due to lack of talent, but instead lack of opportunity.
-Therefore,through a charge by the department, the Committee on Environment and Inclusionis committed to actively working to support and increase opportunities for people who are underrepresented in the field.
+Therefore,through a charge by the department, the Committee on Inclusivity and Environmentis committed to actively working to support and increase opportunities for people who are underrepresented in the field.

-As members of the Committee on Environment and Inclusion, we support policies that encourage broad participation in physics and promote the development of a fulfilling career in physics by all people.
+As members of the Committee on Inclusivity and Environment, we support policies that encourage broad participation in physics and promote the development of a fulfilling career in physics by all people.
 As a community of faculty, staff, postdocs, and students, we strive to reform policies that are susceptible to implicit bias, discrimination, racism, or other factors that result in the exclusion or discouragement of participants based on protected class.
 We support a professional workplace and classrooms that are inclusive to all people.

 Nick Borys (Faculty)

 Angela Des Jardins (Faculty)

 David Nidever (Faculty)

 The Committee on Inclusitivity and Environment within the Physics Department will be taking steps during the 2020-21 academic year to: